aliveaydin/mhfz-documentcore-service/docs/fileObject-design.md

 ### Elastic Search Indexing

+`tenantId` `sourceType`

 Properties that are indexed in Elastic Search will be searchable via the Elastic Search API.
 While all properties are stored in the elastic search index of the data object, only those marked for Elastic Search indexing will be available for search queries.

-- **tenantId**: ID

-- **sourceType**: Enum

 ### Database Indexing

+`tenantId` `integrityHash`

 Properties that are indexed in the database will be optimized for query performance, allowing for faster data retrieval.
 Make a property indexed in the database if you want to use it frequently in query filters or sorting.

-- **tenantId**: ID

-- **integrityHash**: String

 ### Secondary Key Properties

+`integrityHash`

 Secondary key properties are used to create an additional indexed identifiers for the data object, allowing for alternative access patterns.
 Different than normal indexed properties, secondary keys will act as primary keys and Mindbricks will provide automatic secondary key db utility functions to access the data object by the secondary key.

-- **integrityHash**: String

 ### Session Data Properties

+`tenantId`

 Session data properties are used to store data that is specific to the user session, allowing for personalized experiences and temporary data storage.
 If a property is configured as session data, it will be automatically mapped to the related field in the user session during CRUD operations.